rekredhead/Chat-App/README.md

 # Todos
+- Plan how the development will proceed forward with all the other features
+- Create figma designs or wireframes of all pages before codingz
 - Make the site more neater and have a better design
-- Make the site work well basically using express
-- Plan how the development will proceed forward with all the other features
 - Make different features from different git branches
-- Remove unused npm modules

 # Full-Stack Chat App
 - Registration System